-When you’re in the market for a new hot water system, there’s a lot to choose from.
+When you’re in the market for a new hot water system in Australia, there’s a lot to choose from.
 There’s the technology type – including electric, gas, solar, instantaneous, heat pump – as well as size, capacity, and ticket & running costs.

 But something else you’ll notice is that when it comes to hot water system brands … there’s a lot out there.